Running Tests on Android

 Each of these topics will be discussed in more detail below.

-The Android device must be unlocked before Xamarin Studio can run the tests on the device.
+The Android device must be unlocked before Visual Studio for Mac can run the tests on the device.

 Running Tests with the IDE

 First set the Android project to be the startup project for the solution.